unexpectedjs/unexpected/documentation/array/to-have-length.md

-Asserts that the array-like object has the specified length.
+Asserts that an array has the specified length.

 <!-- evaluate -->
 ```javascript